devdeliw/research/README.md

 RC bar can not solely be extracted with a rectangular cutoff (see `work/plots&data/color_magnitude_diagram_plots/NRCB1 F115W-NRCB1 F212N_NRCB1 F115W_density.png`).
 It only requires two parallel lines that *roughly* define the RC bar by the upper and lower edges.

-Using the two upper parallel line cutoffs, it defines a left-riemann cutoff by generating `n` tiled-diagonal bins.
+Using the upper and lower line cutoffs -- it generates `n` rectangular bins that *move along* downwards with the direction of the line cutoffs.
+Essentially the bins mimick a left-riemann sum -- without the actual summing.
+(See `work/plots&data/rc_analysis_plots/NRCB1_vF212N/vRiemann/NRCB1 F115W_NRCB1 F212N_NRCB1 F212N_20_tile_bins.png`).

-It afterwards performs the rest of the same procedure as the first class -- optimized compound fitting.
+It afterwards performs the rest of the same procedure as the first class -- optimized compound fitting on each bin.
 As this method includes less excess stars that are **not** in the RC bar it proves to be slightly more accurate.